Easy Decluttering Tips- How to Declutter without Overwhelm

 Okay, maybe not how you expected this article on easy decluttering tips to start out but still this is a pretty big deal you being here.

 This is your first step, your day one, your “ready to remove the mess and create a home you love” starting point and attention must be paid.
-Kudos must be given and champagne bottles must be uncorked.
+Kudos must be given, and champagne bottles must be uncorked.

 Hmmm….. just a bit over the top?
 Maybe.
-But, then again, maybe not.
+But then again, maybe not.

 But seriously, all kidding aside, your state of mind is more or less what is actually keeping you stuck in place.
-And if you are mentally ready to make a change then the physical steps should be easy.
+And if you are mentally ready to make a change, then the physical steps should be easy.
 Simple even.
 All you need is a guide on what to do first, then second, then third.

 I like to call these the pre-steps.
 The first 3 things everyone should do before they begin decluttering any area in their home.

-First – Remove the trash and recyclables.
+First – Remove the trash.

 READ: 3 CRUCIAL STEPS TO TAKE BEFORE YOU DECLUTTER

-Usually, what we think is clutter is actually items that need to be thrown away (like paper plates, empty bags, or junk mail) or put away (like clothes, toys, or dishes).
-Once you remove those items, the things that have a home, you will be better able to see what’s left, and more often than not it is a fraction of what you thought.
+Once you remove those items, the things that have a home, you will be better able to see what’s left, and more often than not, it is a fraction of what you thought.

 Click here to subscribe

 Those steps are game-changers.
-Simple, easy, habits that once incorporated into your daily life will keep rooms neater and more enjoyable to be in.
+Simple, easy habits that, once incorporated into your daily life, will keep rooms neater and more enjoyable to be in.

-But maybe you are not quite to that point yet.
 Maybe you are still in the planning stages.
-Taking this whole decluttering thing for a test drive before making a commitment.
-And that is a-okay.
-Required even.
+Taking this whole decluttering thing for a test drive before committing.

-Nowhere does it say that every single person in this world should WANT to declutter.
-That a minimalist home is a requirement to live here.
-To be honest, most if not all, people have clutter somewhere in their home.
+To be honest, most, if not all, people have clutter somewhere in their homes.
 Even the minimalists have a spot in their home that is a bit of a cluttered mess.
-Sure it may only be a drawer, but they have it and that is the point here.
+Sure, it may only be a drawer, but they have it, and that is the point here.

-The problem is not in the clutter itself, the problem is when the clutter has taken control of your mental happiness and turned you into a stressed-out mess.
+The problem is not in the clutter itself; the problem is when the clutter has taken control of your mental happiness and turned you into a stressed-out mess.

-Before we dive into my easy decluttering tips let’s first talk about our stuff.
+Before we dive into my easy decluttering tips, let’s first talk about our stuff.

 What is clutter?

-Knowing exactly what clutter is, or more specifically, exactly what YOUR clutter is will help to make this process of letting go a lot easier.
+Knowing exactly what clutter is, or more specifically, exactly what YOUR clutter is, will help to make this process of letting go a lot easier.
 This is why I encourage you to follow these 3 Steps before decluttering.
 (Use the link above to read more.)

 This will help you identify the exact items you need to deal with.

-Easy Decluttering Tips – Test Driving Clutter-Free
+Easy Decluttering Tips

 Remember, we are just trying things out here, finding out if the result is enough to help you take the hard steps to get there.